Psychological Hedonism Meets Value Pluralism: An Integrative Design-oriented Perspective

 Head of CogZest.
 Author of Cognitive Productivity books.
 Co-founder of CogSci Apps Corp.
 Adjunct Professor of Education, Simon Fraser University.
 Why, Where, and What I Write.
 See About Me for more information.

-One thought on “Psychological Hedonism Meets Value Pluralism: An Integrative Design-oriented Perspective”
+2 thoughts on “Psychological Hedonism Meets Value Pluralism: An Integrative Design-oriented Perspective”

 Leave a Reply